 - Decide all Party questions, controversies and contests arising within the County, with persons adversely affected having the right of appeal to the congressional district committee;

-- Fill vacancies in the County Committee in formal meeting by majority vote of those present after due notice of such intent has been included in the call of the meeting; providing such person is present at two meetings separated by no more than one intervening meeting, being nominated at the first and elected at the second, and has paid a $35.00 filing fee to the Secretary, for transmittal to the Treasurer, at time of nomination; Provided, however, that no nominations shall be accepted prior to the meeting following the announcement of the Chairman to the membership that vacancies do exist;
+- Fill vacancies in the County Committee in formal meeting by majority vote of those members present after due notice of such intent has been included in the call of the meeting; providing such person is present at two meetings separated by no more than one intervening meeting, being nominated at the first and elected at the second, and has paid the filing fee specified in Article III, Section 2 to the Membership Committee Director, for transmittal to the Treasurer, at time of nomination; provided, however, that no nominations shall be accepted prior to the meeting following the announcement of the Chairman to the membership that vacancies do exist;

 - In formal meeting by majority vote of those present, transfer members elected At-Large into County Committee vacancies in the precincts in which they are domiciled, provided that no transfer shall be made to fill a precinct vacancy for which there is a nomination pursuant to Subsection (5) pending;